 This is a four-credit-hour General Education course with no prerequisites.
 Students will study the impact of human systems on the physical and biological environment as well as discuss possible solutions to today's environmental problems.
 Topics include ecology, natural resources, energy, pollution, population growth, urbanization and sustainability.
 The laboratory will give students an analytical learning experience in environmental science, as well as teach them to apply the learned concepts to real world problems and issues.
-This class satisfies the General Education State Core Science requirement for A.A. degree seeking students.
+This course satisfies the General Education State Core Science requirement for degree seeking students.

 Terms Typically Offered: Fall, Spring